sitedyno/vim/README.md

 `,bs`   | normal | horizontal split (opens below) `,bv`   | normal | vertical split (opens to the right)

 Enter to view a buffer.
-Pressing t on selected buffer will open it in a tab.
+Pressing `t` on selected buffer will open it in a tab.

 ### FZF

 Fuzzy finder for files or buffer lines.
-Use `<c-j>` and `<c-k>` to navigate in the FZF results if needed.

 Command      | Mode   | Description
 -------      | ----   | -----------